arthurgassner/swissenergy-frontend/docs/deployment.md

 ??? note "Primer on public/private key encryption"
     Public/private key encryption is a widely-used authentification method.

-    This method revolves around two "keys", i.e. long string of seemingly-random characters.
+    This method revolves around two "keys", a key being a long string of seemingly-random characters.

     The public key is called _public_ because its owner can share it with everyone.<br>
     The private key is called _private_ because its owner should keep it to themselves.

     Its core principle is that **data encrypted with a *public* key can _only_ be decrypted with the corresponding *private* key**.

-    This means that if I encrypt some secret message with your public key -- which is public and hence wildely-available --, and you're able to decrypt it, then you _must_ have access to the corresponding private key.
+    This means that if I encrypt some secret message with **your** public key -- which is public and hence wildely-available --, and you're able to decrypt it, then it _must mean_ that you have access to the corresponding private key.

     SSH -- and other protocols, like HTTPS -- rely on this property.
-That's how our VPS knows that I am who they say I am -- i.e. someone who's allowed in, since I have access to the private key matching their public key.
+That's how our VPS knows that we are who we say we are -- i.e. someone who's allowed in, since we have access to the private key matching their public key.

 To make it more comfortable to work on our VPS, we can set it up with our favourite productivity tools, as we would with any newly-installed machine.